PeteyLumpkins/top5_lister_hw1/README.md

 # CSE-316
-All assignments and work for CSE-316
+All assignments and work for CSE-316.
+Testing git push?